Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 data-dict render-spec data-dict.yaml
 ```

-The result is a self-contained HTML page, like the otter example.
-The [quickstart](https://data-dict.tidyverse.org/quickstart.html) explains both commands.
-The [validation](https://data-dict.tidyverse.org/validate.html) acts as a set of tests for your data.
-Depending on the rules you declare, it can flag missing values, duplicate identifiers or references to records that do not exist.
+The first command [checks the data against the declared rules](https://data-dict.tidyverse.org/validate.html); the second produces a self-contained HTML page, like the otter example.
+The [quickstart](https://data-dict.tidyverse.org/quickstart.html) explains both.
+The checks act as tests for your data: depending on the rules you declare, they can flag missing values, duplicate identifiers or references to records that do not exist.

 You can also require an end date to fall on or after its start date, using [SQL-, R- or Python-style syntax](https://data-dict.tidyverse.org/validate.html#expression-languages).
 These are supported subsets interpreted by Data Dict, rather than arbitrary code in those languages.
-A useful consequence: expectations written into the dictionary can be checked again when new data arrives.
+Those checks can be run again when new data arrives.
+But a distance could pass a range check without revealing whether it describes one jump or three.
+Writing useful rules still requires understanding what was measured.

 ## Let an agent help

 The [agent-assisted route](https://data-dict.tidyverse.org/quickstart.html#ask-an-agent-to-draft-the-dictionary) starts with the same data and notes.
 Ask an agent to document them using the Data Dict CLI; the bundled instructions guide it through drafting and consulting the notes.
 Unresolved questions can remain as [`todos`](https://data-dict.tidyverse.org/spec.html#todo).
-Your job is to review the meaning: a plausible unit can still be wrong, even when every test passes.
+You still need to review the descriptions and rules against what you know about the data.

 The dictionary is useful to agents reading the data too.
 Posit's [querychat](https://opensource.posit.co/software/querychat/), which lets people ask questions about data in natural language, already [accepts Data Dict files](https://posit-dev.github.io/querychat/py/build.html#data-dictionary).
-Descriptions, relationships and terminology give the model context for writing queries, putting the same documentation to work beyond the original analysis.
+Descriptions, relationships and terminology give the model context for writing queries.

 ## Keep an eye on it